-An Incomplete Non-Grantor Trust ("ING") is a vehicle that potentially eliminates state income tax while taking advantage of domestic asset protection.

-- An incomplete gift never leaves settlor's estate, so NO GIFT TAX. - Non-Grantor Status income taxed at the trust level. - Strong Private Letter Ruling (PLR) Support.
+An Incomplete Non-Grantor Trust ("ING") is a powerful vehicle that potentially eliminates state income/capital gain tax while taking advantage of Domestic Asset Protection.
+It is an incomplete gift that never leaves the settlor's estate, which means there is no gift tax, and it has a Non-Grantor status, meaning the income is taxed at the trust level.